holochain/holochain-rust/README.md

 ## Overview

-This `holochain-rust` repo does not contain any end-user executables, rather it delivers the holochain-core libraries in the form of a number of rust cargo crates which other repos use for building utilities or Holochain services that actually run Holochain applications:
+This `holochain-rust` repo does not contain any end-user executables, rather it delivers the holochain-core libraries in the form of a number of rust cargo crates which other repos use for building utilities or Holochain services that run Holochain applications:

 - `holochain_core_api`: the primary client wrapper crate used to instantiate and run a Holochain genome.
 - `holochain_core`: the main crate that implements the core Holochain functionality.